 Confused still?
 Don’t worry!
 You’ll master the rules in no time if you take these tips to heart.

 Get a special textbook for practicing stroke order.
 I used a book designed for overseas Chinese children to learn to write which worked really well for me.
 Unfortunately, it’s no longer available, but there are tons of other options online!

 Next, get a feeling for the characters.
 You have to understand how Chinese characters were created in order to master stroke order.

-Good news, though: Most characters (about 82%) are phono-semantic compounds, which means that they consist of one set of characters which are pictographic and another whose pronunciation suggests the pronunciation of the character.
+There’s good news, though.
+Most characters (about 82%) are phono-semantic compounds.
+That means they consist of one set of characters that are pictographic and another set whose pronunciation suggests the pronunciation of the character.

-Chineasy presents Chinese characters in a completely new and pictographic way, even if the character itself isn’t from that category.
-This makes learning Chinese even easier, plus they’ve even made various books to make learning characters fun and easy:
+Chineasy presents Chinese characters in a completely new and pictographic way.
+This makes learning Chinese even easier!
+They offer various books to make learning characters fun as well: